 - Recorded Future

 As you can see, data brokers are everywhere.
 Along with people search sites, they reach their tentacles across every aspect of our off-line and online lives.
 But that doesn’t mean you can’t fight back!

 Now, while it may seem a bit challenging to get your information off their database, it is not impossible.
 Check out our guide to delete yourself from data brokers.
-It’s a constant process you need to dedicate time and attention to.
-Or, to save time and hassle, let us do the privacy management legwork for you.
+It’s a constant process, as you need to constantly check to see if your data was exposed in the latest data breaches.

 Stay safe out there!